Frequently dense harmonic functions and universal martingales on trees: Introduction.

 To summarize: once a vertex $o$ is chosen, every positive Borel measure on the boundary projects to a function on $T$ that is $Q$-harmonic for a suitable (unique) forward-only transition operator; moreover, by the same family of projections (based on the measure $\nu$ on the boundary given by the hitting distribution of $Q$), every measurable function on $\Omega$ becomes a $Q-$harmonic function on $T$, and the same representation holds for measures or distributions (i.e., finitely additive measures) on $\Omega$.
 This function depends on the choice of $o$, but the corresponding harmonic function under a different choice of $o$ is the Poisson transform of an equivalent measure or distribution on $\Omega$.

-We shall prove universal properties and frequent universal properties for martingales on the boundary of trees without linear branches.
-Frequent universal properties were not studied in \cite{ANP} and are studied here for the first time. \\ As a consequence of the identification of harmonic functions and martingales, these universal properties can be simply rephrased in terms of harmonic functions of forward only transition operators, We shall systematically identify boundary martingales with $Q-$harmonic functions ($Q$ being forward only), and express all results in terms of these functions.
-Given any sequence $\bs n$ of radii, we consider the set $U(\bs n)$ of functions $h \in H_Q(T)$ whose restrictions to the circles $C_{n_j}$, $n_j\in\bs n$, regarded as locally constant functions on $\Omega$, are dense in the space of measurable functions on $\Omega$, and prove that this set is dense in $H_Q$ and $U(\bs n) \cup \{0\}$ contains a dense vector subspace of $H_Q$.
+We shall prove universal properties and frequent universal properties for martingales on the boundary of trees with finite linear branches.
+As a consequence of the identification of harmonic functions and martingales, these universal properties can be simply rephrased in terms of harmonic functions of forward-only transition operators.
+We shall systematically identify boundary martingales with $Q-$harmonic functions ($Q$ being forward-only), and express all results in terms of these functions.
+Given any sequence $\bs n$ of radii, we consider the set $U(\bs n)$ of functions $h \in H_Q$ whose restrictions to the circles $C_{n_j}$, $n_j\in\bs n$, regarded as locally constant functions on $\Omega$, are dense in the space of measurable functions on $\Omega$, and prove that this set is dense in $H_Q$ and that $U(\bs n) \cup \{0\}$ contains a dense vector subspace of $H_Q$.
 Moreover, the set of functions $h\in H_Q$ that visit every open subset of the space of measurable functions on $\Omega$ with positive lower density is also dense in $H_Q$.
+These results were announced in \cite{ANP}; they can be regarded as discrete analogues of the results of \cite{B} on holomorphic functions.